BanG Dream! It's MyGO!!!!!

 BanG Dream!
 It's MyGO!!!!! is a Japanese anime television series created by Bushiroad and produced by Sanzigen.
 It is a spin-off of the main BanG Dream! anime series, serving as its chronological sequel.
 The series aired from June to September 2023.
 Two compilation films recapping the events of the series with some additional scenes were released in September and November 2024.
 A manga adaptation written and illustrated by Yuama with story by Yotsuji Haibuchi, titled BanG Dream!
 It's MyGO!!!!!
 Swaying in the Rain, Looking for the Sunshine, began serialization in Bushiroad's magazine Comic Growl in December 2024.

 The series received generally positive reviews.
 Critics and fans have praised It's MyGO!!!!! for its plot, role design, visuals, and depiction of interpersonal relations and mood disorder as well as its unconventional approach to the realm of music anime.
 A sequel focusing on the characters of the band Ave Mujica, BanG Dream!
-Ave Mujica, was broadcast in 2025, and a sequel to both It's MyGO!!!!! and Ave Mujica has been announced.
+Ave Mujica, was broadcast in 2025, and a sequel to both It's MyGO!!!!! and Ave Mujica is set to premiere in January 2027.